Homebuyers Get Creative Amid Historically High Property ValuesHomebuyers Get Creative Amid Historically High Property Values

 “Everything took three times longer because none of the materials were available when they were needed.
 And by the time the materials showed up, the contractors had already released their teams to other projects,” Martin told The Epoch Times.

-“Some houses couldn’t get panels or framing on schedule so they made no progress, wasting weeks of good weather,” he said.
+“Some houses couldn’t get panels or framing on schedule, so they made no progress, wasting weeks of good weather,” he said.

 “Our builder couldn’t source siding through legitimate channels.
 Some ended up making weird substitutions, wedging an off-plan panel into place or skipping parts of the finish in order to move ahead.
-Corners will cut, and it will show up in the years to come.”
+Corners were cut, and it will show up in the years to come.”

 image-5702362

 A “Sold” sign sits in front of a home under construction in a housing development in North Aurora, Ill., on Nov.
 29, 2006.
-(Scott Olson/Getty Images)
+Scott Olson/Getty Images

 Low-Hanging Fruit

-Tyler Whitman, a broker at the New York City-based firm The Agency Re and managing partner at The Agency Hamptons, said he does not take as dire a view of the market as some realtors trying to help buyers of modest means.
+Tyler Whitman, a broker at the New York City-based firm The Agency Re and managing partner at The Agency Hamptons, said he does not take as dire a view of the market as some Realtors trying to help buyers of modest means.
 Financing is still common for desirable higher-end properties, he said.

-One strategy Whitman and his colleagues recommend to some of their clients is to search out properties that have been on the market a bit longer, he said.
+One strategy that Whitman and his colleagues recommend to some of their clients is to search out properties that have been on the market a bit longer, he said.
 Often, sellers will be eager to get the properties off their hands, and not simply because of the condition they are in.
 They had simply expected to have made a sale already.

 “Some buyers are afraid—if it’s been sitting there, what’s wrong with it?
 The answer is, typically, it’s the price, it’s not the state of the apartment,” Whitman observed.